Home / Technology / The Role of Dash Cams in Modern Vehicles

 During any accident-related insurance claim, whether vehicle damage or medical expenses, dash cam footage offers independently verifiable evidence for insurers investigating liability disputes.
 Some insurers even offer premium discounts for policyholders with active vehicle dash cams.

-In order to expedite a just settlement, the video may record important facts such as the licence plates of hit-and-run perpetrators or show unfavourable weather or traffic conditions.
+To expedite a just settlement, the video may record important facts such as the license plates of hit-and-run perpetrators or show unfavorable weather or traffic conditions.

 3. Monitor Teen or Elderly Drivers More Effectively